 John Marshall is a professor in the Department of Earth, Atmospheric and Planetary Sciences at MIT.
+He did his undergraduate and PhD studies in Physics at Imperial College, London.
 He has broad interests in climate and the general circulation of the atmosphere and oceans.
-His research is directed at understanding the cause of the general circulation of the oceans, its interaction with the atmosphere and its role in the global climate and climate change.
+Marshall’s research is directed at understanding the cause of the general circulation of the ocean, its interaction with the atmosphere and with ice, and its role in the global climate.

 Marshall also collaborates closely with the Goddard Institute for Space Studies of Columbia University where he is an adjunct senior research scientist in the Department of Applied Physics and Applied Mathematics.

-Supervisor of 20 or so Ph.D. students and 40 postdoctoral researchers:
+Supervisor of 25 or so Ph.D. students and over 40 postdoctoral researchers:

 see here and here.

-Author or coauthor of 230 or so refereed publications: complete list here.
+Author or coauthor of 250 or so publications: complete list here and Google Scholar.

 1986: L.F.
 Richardson Prize of the Royal Meteorological Society